Locate an ACVR Radiologist or Radiation Oncologist in your area.

 If you are using a router (which is likely if you have a DSL, Fios, or cable modem for internet service), you will need to configure the router to pass traffic for your listening port (4006) to the computer on which you are running your DICOM software.
 Every router is different; your ISP should be able to help you make this configuration change on your system.

-If you can't retrieve files directly, you can always download them from the ACVR's website at the CT/MRI Society's Case of the Month page.
+If you can't retrieve files directly, you can always download them from the CT/MRI Society's section.